- Home

 Our RE curriculum is successfully adapted, designed and developed for pupils with special educational needs and/or disabilities by the teacher as necessary.
 It is a curriculum that is broad, balanced and inclusive for all pupils.

-We use RE today resources to support our syllabus.
+We use RE Today resources to support our syllabus.
 This is a substantial resource to support our teaching of RE.
 This helps us to develop pupils’ understanding of the different world views, giving opportunities to compare and contrast them to develop their understanding about how our beliefs, faith and values guide is in our daily choices.
 As a church school, we aim to see pupils leave school with a coherent understanding of religious beliefs and practices, with a strong focus on Christianity.

 Religious Education is taught as a discrete subject on a weekly basis, but is sometimes delivered through a class or whole school RE day.
 As a church school, we believe that RE is a core subject and is taught by the class teacher as it is important that the whole school community values it as such.
 The curriculum has been developed to ensure progression in knowledge, skills and vocabulary whilst also contributing to children’s spiritual, moral, social and cultural development.
 This is a spiral curriculum, meaning concepts are re-visited throughout each child’s time at St. John’s.
 This ensures key knowledge is deepened.

 RE units will begin with a key question, with lessons sequenced using small steps of learning.
 Links are made to show where this fits with religious learning already covered.
-Prior learning is recapped and revisit through planned retrieval task designed to ensure that children remember more.
+Prior learning is recapped and revisit through planned retrieval tasks designed to ensure that children remember more.
 There will also sometimes be some historical, cultural, geographical or art links which are identified and help to show children how and where religions can influence society.
 Particular links are drawn to British Values.
 At the end of each unit, children relate the big question to an assessment task where they reflect on what they have learnt.

 Children are provided with experiences and enrichment opportunities including: